streamr-dev/core-frontend/app/README.md

 ### Backend

-To run the app locally, you must install the docker environment to match what is in production.
-Follow the instructions here: https://github.com/streamr-dev/streamr-docker-dev
+To run the app locally, you must install and start the development environment running on Docker.
+Follow the instructions [https://github.com/streamr-dev/streamr-docker-dev](here) to start the full stack:

+`streamr-docker-dev start --all`

 Note that the instructions also include login credentials for the local app.

 ### Git Branches